johnlbellamy/Snowflake-ML-GenAI/README.md

 ###
 ### The wine library shows e2e model dev and deployment using Snowflakes Model repo and pipelines.
 The song_gen library
 ### shows how to embed and generate data based on data within Snowflake.
 The data in the song_gen library is copyright
-### the respective artist and is for demonstration purposes only.
+### by the respective artist and is for demonstration purposes only.

 ## Usage (Wine Quality Classifier):
 ## Load environment variables